I-95 collapse in Philadelphia: What we know about the tanker truck driver

 Chopper 3 was over the scene Monday, where you could see the charred remains of the I-95 overpass that collapsed.

-Authorities said it happened after a tanker truck caught fire under it around 6:45 a.m., but there are still so many questions.
+Authorities said it happened after a tanker truck caught fire under it around 6:45 a.m. on Sunday, but there are still so many questions.

+What went so horribly wrong in the moments before a tanker truck lost control, crashed and burst into flames?

+Sources say the tanker, carrying gasoline en route to a Northeast Philadelphia gas station, failed to properly navigate an I-95 off-ramp at Cottman Avenue and State Road.

 ALSO SEE: Why did I-95 collapse in Philadelphia?
 Drexel University engineer explains possibilities

-More than 30 hours after the fire and roadway collapse, officials still have not released the name of the company that owns the tanker truck, and we still don't know the driver's name.
+More than 30 hours after the fire and roadway collapse, officials still have not released the name of the company that owns the tanker truck.

 PennDOT secretary and the federal highway administrator both arrived at the scene Monday, amid the recovery operation.
-The National Transportation Safety Board is also expected to arrive at the scene at some point Monday, as well.
+The National Transportation Safety Board also arrived on the scene.

+A preliminary report is expected to be released in the two to three weeks by the NTSB on the investigation of the fire and collapse of I-95.

+Secretary of Transportation Pete Buttigieg will be in Philly Tuesday to visit the crash site.

 RELATED: Best detours to avoid Philadelphia I-95 bridge collapse road closure